arcus/education_modules/intro_to_python/intro_to_python.md

 **Estimated time to completion**: @estimated_time

 **Pre-requisites**: Learners should be familiar with tabular data (data stored in a rectangular format, like an Excel spreadsheet or a comma separated file).
-It is helpful to have some familiarly with navigating to specific directories and running programs in the Command Line/Terminal.
+It is helpful to have some familiarity with navigating to specific directories and running programs in the Command Line/Terminal.
 Learners do not need to have access to Python or Jupyter notebooks on their own computers.

 **Learning Objectives**: